Diversity Awareness Group (DAwGs)

 - Leadership Development – We work within the school and community to learn how to better work with diverse groups and provide training to allow our peers to learn how to effectively advocate

-- Create safe places and camaraderie between LGBQTTSIA+ and ally students, staff, and faculty
+- Create safe places for LGBQTTSIA+ and ally students, staff, and faculty to connect.

-- Provide mentorship and personal development opportunities for students who wish to engage with and are passionate about the LGBQTTSIA+ population
+- Provide mentorship and personal development opportunities for students who wish to engage with and are passionate about the LGBQTTSIA+ community.

 Western Washington National Association of Hispanic Nurses (WW-NAHN)